 All noted noncompliance must be cited even when corrected on site during the survey.

+Identified non-compliance must be cited at either Immediate Jeopardy, Condition level or Standard level.
 Citing noncompliance at the appropriate level is important to the integrity of the survey process.
 Citing too high a level is unfair to the CAH.
 Citing noncompliance at a level below the noted degree and manner of the noncompliance does not ensure that the CAH will develop acceptable plans of correction and implement corrective actions, does not depict whether the care provided adversely affects the health and safety of patients, and whether continued deficient practices may lead to adverse patient outcomes such as injury or death.